TAM 150 T11 B/BV: Variants

 The standard variant has a short cab with canvas and a standard cargo bed and is used for transport of personnel (18 + 2 troops with equipment) and materials (such as a tractor for artillery and anti-aircraft artillery weapons).

 The variant with hardtop cab is used for different bodyworks - mobile NBC decontamination tanker truck (ACD M.78), communications vehicle, mobile workshop, and fire truck (M-77).

 The standard TAM 150 T7 B/BV with canvas cab has been used as a platform for the M-94 Plamen-S self-propelled multiple rocket launcher and as a platform for the Košava rocket launcher.

 BOV family armoured vehicles have been developed on a TAM 150 T11 base.

 Operators

 TAM 150 T11 B/BV was mainly produced for the needs of the Yugoslav People's Army and milicija.
 A number of vehicles have been exported to Middle Eastern countries during the 1980s.

 After the breakup of Yugoslavia, most vehicles were passed to successor states.
-Today, the TAM 150 T7 B/BV is used by the militaries of Serbia, Slovenia, Croatia, Bosnia and Herzegovina, Republic of Macedonia and Montenegro.
+Today, the TAM 150 T7 B/BV is used by the militaries of Serbia, Slovenia, Croatia, Bosnia and Herzegovina, Republic of North Macedonia and Montenegro.
 They are also used by special police forces such as the Serbian Gendarmery.